The Adhesive Duck Deficiency - S3-E8

 The Vengeance Formulation - S3-E9

 Corrected entry: The foam Sheldon used on Kripke consists of mixing ordinary dish soap, hydrogen peroxide, and saturated potassium iodide.
-That kind of exothermic reaction is dangerously flammable, so it should have severely burned Kripke and the members of the university board when it fell on them.
+That kind of exothermic reaction produces a foam mass that is dangerously hot, so it should have severely burned Kripke and the members of the university board when it fell on them.

 Correction: Correct, but I think you're confusing 'flammable' with hot.
 Without a source of ignition, the flammable foam would not ignite and generate heat from combustion.
 However, this reaction is sufficiently exothermic that the falling goop would not have had time to cool, and would likely have burned the individuals underneath.
 You can see this during the test in the apartment when the reaction generates copious clouds of steam.